 Even if it turns out that he is doing significant work for the Lord, I can take you to a hundred–many hundreds, in fact–people doing important work for the Lord, all of whom could use a sudden gift of $2,000.

 We used to tease my big brother Ron about his manipulative ways when we were growing up.
 As the eldest of six children, Ron took upon himself the mantle of authority anytime mom and dad weren’t in sight.
 The youngest of our clan was Charlie.
 Charlie might have been 6 or 7 at the time this happened, making Ron 15 or 16.
-I heard this exchange myself and burst out laughing.
+I would have been 10 or so and heard this exchange myself and burst out laughing.

 Our kid brother had him figured out.
-(Ron became a Baptist preacher and served the Lord mightily for over 50 years.
-He’s coming up on birthday number 79 now.
+(Ron became a Baptist preacher and has served the Lord mightily for over 60 years.
+In a few days, he hits birthday number 85 and is still pastoring, believe it or not.
 Our family is forever grateful for his take-charge ways which brought a thousand blessings for our parents as they aged, as well as for his family and the churches he served.)